peterlanoie/3dp-utilities/README.md

-# 3D Printer Utilities (Using OctoPrint)
+# 3D Printer Utilities

-This repo is a collection of small utilities that send commands through OctoPrint.
+This repo is a collection of 3D printing utilities.